 Continuing Education Hours for disciplines not listed below: 17 contact hours (1.7 CEUs).
 Intermediate level

-License #______________.
-Approved for FL Occupational Therapists for 20 continuing education hours and by the FL Physical Therapy Association.
+Approved for FL Occupational Therapists for 20 continuing education hours.
 Approved by the KY Physical Therapy Association for 17 contact hours, approval #CS64-2010-KPTA thru 3/6/23.
 Approved by the NJ State Board of Physical Therapy Examiners for 17 CEC's.
+This course meets the basic criteria of the MD Board of Physical Therapy Examiners for 1.7 CEU's.
 Approved sponsor by the State of IL Department of Financial and Professional Regulation for Physical Therapy for 20 contact hours.
 The Illinois Early Intervention Training Program has approved this event for 16.75 hours of EI credential credit in the area of Intervention.
 Approved provider by the NY State Board of Physical Therapy for 20.4 contact hours (2.04 CEUs).
 Education Resources is an approved agency by the PT Board of CA for 17 contact hours.
 This activity is provided by the TX Board of PT Examiners accredited provider #1910017TX for 17 CCUs and meets continuing competence requirements for PTs and PTAs licensure renewal in TX.
-Education Resources is an AOTA Approved Provider for Live and Distance Learning-Independent Courses for 17 Contact Hours (1.7 CEUs).
-NBCOT Professional Development for 17 PDUs.
 12 hours of this course qualify toward the 20 hours requirement for NDTA re-certification.

 The following state boards of physical therapy accept other states’ approval: AK, AR, AZ, DC, DE, GA, HI, ID, IN, KS, MI, MO, MS, NC, OR, PA, RI, SC, UT, VA, VT, WI, WY.
 The following state boards of physical therapy either do not require course pre-approval or do not require CEUs for re-licensure: AL, CO, CT, IA, MA, ME, MT, NE, ND, NH, SD, WA.